 “You can borrow money against your equity in the policy, and the whole time your policy is growing just the same,” he says.
 “If I take out a loan, that doesn’t decrease the amount of money I have working for me.“

 Dr. Pitchford contacted the headquarters of Pamela Yellen, author of the New York Times Bestseller The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future.
-They put him in touch with Bank On Yourself Authorized Advisor, Trevor Lastoka, of Provident Financial Group of St. Paul, MN.
+They put him in touch with Bank On Yourself Professional, Trevor Lastoka, of Provident Financial Group of St. Paul, MN.
 Lastoka helped Dr. Pitchford set up his own plan in September 2009, based on his financial goals.

 Dr. Pitchford is 41 and he and his wife have three children in their early teens.
 He wanted to set up a plan that would pay for their college and allow him to pay off two variable interest loans he used to remodel his home.
 The Bank On Yourself policy will allow him to do both.

 Six years down the road I will have enough money to pay off those loans, put my kids through college and then start collecting the interest that I was paying to the bank”

 The doctor is putting $48,000 per year into his plan, and noted, “If I put in that amount in each year until I’m 65, my cash value is estimated to be $2.3 million, and I would have a $4.3 million death benefit, based on the current dividend scale.”

 Dr. Pitchford first got interested in Bank On Yourself while looking for a place to invest savings after he maxed out contributions to his 401(k).
 He still has a 401(k), but finds the Bank On Yourself policy will be much more useful for financing his family’s needs.